djh1997/proj324/docs/index.md

 The next idea was another fixed design, but with a simpler shape.
 It was decided to go with this idea rather than the former so this was the first iteration that actually got cut.
 It was found that the lens was going to be too close to the eye and the ribbon cable from the lens was going to dig in to the brow of users nose.
 This was solved in the third iteration by making the increasing distance between the top of the frame and the top of the nose support.
 This forced the user to wear the glasses further down their nose.

 After this, a hinging mechanism was designed and the curves re-added to make the glasses more comfortable.
 A mounting bracket for the camera was also added.
-This was the frame that cut and used for most of the prototyping phase of the project.
+This was the frame that was cut and used for most of the prototyping phase of the project.

 For the next two designs the plan was to add a backing plate to the pi mount and also adding a mount for the capacitive touch sensor.
 This design was never cut since the pi 0 needs clearance for the solder of the pin headers.
 Also the backing might have added too much weight.
 The design of the hinge was furthered by squaring off one ends to make it more rigid, adding a hole to hold it together this also serves to adjust the resistance of the arms.